 It’s been a while since we were all able to get together, and we miss you!
-That’s why throughout the rest of 2021, MDMJ is hosting monthly online gatherings called the “710 Zoom Sesh.”
-Our next 710 Zoom Sesh is scheduled to commence at 7:09pm on Wednesday, August 25, 2021.We’d love for you to join us!
+We’ve got to get ready for next months rally in Annapolis!
+Join our December 710 Zoom Sesh 7:09pm on Wednesday, December 8, 2021.We’d love for you to join us!

 Throughout the rest of 2021 MDMJ is hosting monthly online gatherings.
 Our next Zoom Sesh is scheduled to commence at 7:10pm on Wednesday, September 22, 2021.
 We’d love for you to join us!